The Emotions of Luxury

-But consumers also are rational beings; aware that they can buy products at mass market retailers which have aesthetics and features similar to luxury brands, but are a lot cheaper.
+But consumers also are rational beings; they are aware that they can buy products at mass-market retailers which have aesthetics and features similar to luxury brands but are a lot cheaper.

 But neuroscience only reveals the process our minds use to make a decision, not why we make one choice versus the alternatives.
 Evidence suggests that the decisions to purchase a luxury product are overwhelmingly emotional.
 Purchase behavior is a direct result of how a consumer perceives that a brand delivers the emotional end-benefits of buying and owning.

-Emotional end-benefits impact the consumer’s concept of the self and play an important role in motivation.
-Consumer purchase of luxury brands frequently is driven by perceptions about self identity, ideal self, social comparison, and other ‘self’ motivations.
+Emotional end-benefits impact the consumer’s concept of self and play an important role in motivation.
+A consumer purchase of luxury brands frequently is driven by perceptions about self-identity, ideal self, social comparison, and other "self" motivations.

 A different psychological motivation is found in consumers who have a deeper connection to luxury brands.
 This primarily exists in consumers who have greater financial means and involves high-end luxury brands.